Skip to content

 Provisions for Citizenship - Lineal Descent

-Official Annual Rolls will be taken July 1 - July 31st.
-Citizenship is open to all persons descended from Chief Red Bear, Chief Charles Bottineau, Chief Joseph Montrieul, Female Chiefs Machequayaince Adik Songab, Techomegood Adik Songab, Utinawasis Adik Songab or their bands as lineal descendants of the Pembina Chippewa Indians per annuity rolls related to the 1863 Pembina Treaty at Old Crossing.
+Membership in the Pembina band is open to descendants of Chief Red Bear, Chief Charles Bottineau, Chief Joseph Montrieul, Female Chiefs Machequayaince Adik Songab, Techomegood Adik Songab, Utinawasis Adik Songab, or their respective bands, as lineal descendants of the Pembina Chippewa Indians per the 1863 Pembina Treaty annuity rolls.

-The Red Bear Pembina Chippewa Indians adhere to lineal citizenship based on traditional customs, traditions and beliefs, which are also shared by every nation in the world.
-This is additionally in accordance with United Nations Resolution A61-295, The Declaration on the Rights of Indigenous Peoples.
+The Red Bear Pembina Chippewa Indians adhere to lineal citizenship principles based on their traditional customs and beliefs.
+This practice is in accordance with United Nations Resolution A61-295, The Declaration on the Rights of Indigenous Peoples.

-According to United Nations Resolution A61/295 enacted on September 13, 2007, with ratification by U.S. President Barack Obama on December 16, 2010, member states must protect the distinct identity and cultural integrity of indigenous peoples:
+Per United Nations Resolution A61/295 (enacted on September 13, 2007, and ratified by U.S. President Barack Obama on December 16, 2010), member states are obligated to protect the identity and cultural integrity of indigenous peoples, ensuring:

-The right to maintain and strengthen their cultural institutions (Article 5.)
+The right to maintain and strengthen cultural institutions (Article 5)

-The right to practice, revitalize, and transmit their cultural traditions (Article 11.)
+The right to practice, revitalize, and transmit cultural traditions (Article 11)

-The right to promote, develop, and maintain their institutional structures, customs, spirituality, traditions, and juridical systems (Article 34.)
+The right to promote, develop, and maintain institutional structures, customs, spirituality, traditions, and juridical systems (Article 34)

-The right to maintain, control, and develop their cultural heritage and traditional knowledge (Article 31.)
+The right to maintain, control, and develop cultural heritage and traditional knowledge (Article 31)

-The right not to be subjected to forced assimilation or destruction of their culture (Article 8 (1).)
+The right not to be subjected to forced assimilation or destruction of culture (Article 8 (1))

-Chief Ma'Lingaan is a 12 year Veteran of the United States Marine, a Vietnam Veteran and recipient of the Purple Heart, Silver Star, Bronze Star.
+Vietnam Veteran of the United States Marine Corps and recipient of the Purple Heart.

 A graduate of Chaminade University of Hawaii, Chief Ma'Lingaan is recognized as one of the most successful American Indian Entrepreneurs in the Energy and Oil industries.
 His professional and personal motivation has always been to work for the betterment of all Indigenous people.
 Considered a National and International Leader in Indigenous Economic and Business Development.